honeylouluzon/Agentic-World/README.md

 - **Similarity recommendations** → “agents like this” for alternative options.
 - **Version awareness** → filters that distinguish active, deprecated, or legacy agents.

-💡 *This ensures developers don’t waste time reinventing agents — they can quickly discover what’s already in the library.*

 #### 3. Metadata Schema

 Each agent must follow a **standard metadata schema** that makes it self-descriptive and auto-recognizable by the **AgentOS**.